Atrufulgium/atrufulgium.github.io/_posts/9999-01-01-funny-quine.md

 Let's talk quines.

-In 2021, I bought this cool book "*The world of obfuscated, esoteric, artistic programming*".[^1] As it says on the tin, it's all about how to have *fun* with programming, instead of using it as a means to an end.
+In 2021, I bought this cool book "*The world of obfuscated, esoteric, artistic programming*".[^1] As it says on the tin, it's all about how to have *fun* with programming, instead of using programming as a means to an end.
 This book mostly discusses various forms of *quines*, programs that output their own source code.
 In other words, `quine`, and `eval(quine)` should be the same.

 If you've never seen quines before, it's a neat little exercise to try and write one yourself!
 An extreme example is the (in)famous "[Quine Relay](https://github.com/mame/quine-relay)", a program that outputs its own code *after travelling through 127 other languages*.
-Of course, it's written by the same madlad as that book.
+Of course, it's written by the same guy as that book.

 A basic quine
 =============